 Park at the bottom of the resort and take the Silver Lake Express lift to get access to the Sterling Express lift.
 At the top of Sterling Express, younger or beginner riders will want to start on the Holy Roller trail.
 Intermediate to advanced riders should get a warm up lap on Tidal Wave.
 After this, it’s up to you.

 The big flow trails at the Deer Valley Bike Park were designed by Gravity Logic.
 And even though they don’t have PNW dirt to work with, they’ve done an excellent job for creating trails that meander down the mountain and get your kids worn out.
 The Holy Roller trail is four freakin’ miles long.
 That’s right – four miles long!
 Back in the day, Deer Valley used to host the NORBA Cup races and until 2018, the Scott Enduro Cup.
 So there’s plenty of old school tech and danger for the rowdies.
 The rock garden known as Barney’s Rubble on NCS will challenge expert riders and the table jumps on Tsunami will have you flying through the air with both tires off the deck.
-The resort’s recently added trails over the last 4 years have been designed by Gravity Logic and that has worked out pretty well.

 For Parking/Directions: https://goo.gl/maps/pDRMqMgZcyQAJFt39